cybertraining-dsc/reu2022/contribute/issues.md

 # Issues

-Cloudmesh contains a conveient program to list all issues of reporitories downloaded in the current directory.
+Cloudmesh contains a convenient program to list all issues of repositories downloaded in the current directory.
 The command can be installed with

 ```bash